 -Your socks look dirty after you walk across your carpets, even though you vacuum at least once per week.

--Your home has a dusty or musty smell, despite the absence of visible mold or mildew.
+-Your home has a dusty or musty smell, despite the absence of visible mold or mildew, and this can be particularly concerning for seniors who might benefit from more specialized cleaning tips.

 -You experience more allergy or asthma flare-ups when you’re at home.